RobinCPC/CE264-Computer_Vision/README.md

 ## Application of Hand-gesture Recognition Technology Using OpenCV

-The following is draft flow chart of porject program:
+The following is draft flow chart of project program:

 ![flow chart](./program_flow.png)